-If psyllid is new to an area, then the eradication strategy is the best approach to managing the psyllid.
-If the psyllid is established in an area, then the growers shift to a management strategy of treating year-round with ACP-effective insecticides, focusing on overwintering adults and protecting new flush from egg laying.
+If psyllid is new to an area, then an eradication strategy is the best approach to managing the psyllid.
+If the psyllid is widely established in an area, then the growers shift to a management strategy of treating year-round with ACP-effective insecticides, focusing on overwintering adults and protecting new flush from egg laying.
 To determine if you are in eradication or management mode, consult the interactive mapping tool for the current distribution of ACP and HLB.

 Not all insecticides are effective against ACP and some are short-lived, some only affect nymphal stages and some are quite toxic to natural enemies.